Korean hip-hop: Late 1990s–2010s: Growing popularity and underground development

-The Korean hip hop scene grew considerably in the late 1990s and early 2000s due largely to a growing hip hop club scene and the influence of the internet.
-While K-pop groups continued to incorporate rap into their songs, this time period also saw the emergence of pure hip hop groups, notably Drunken Tiger, "the first commercially successful true hip hop group" in Korea.
-The group's single, "Good Life" topped Korean charts in 2001, despite the fact that the group was considered controversial due to the explicit nature of their songs.
-Hip hop duo Jinusean, who were signed to former Seo Taiji and Boys member Yang Hyun-suk's new label YG Entertainment, also found mainstream success during this period with their songs "Tell Me" and "A-Yo," among others.
+The Korean hip-hop scene grew considerably in the late 1990s and early 2000s due largely to a growing hip-hop club scene and the influence of the internet.
+While K-pop groups continued to incorporate rap into their songs, this period also saw the emergence of pure hip-hop groups, notably Drunken Tiger, "the first commercially successful true hip-hop group" in Korea.
+The group's single, "Good Life" topped Korean charts in 2001, although the group was considered controversial due to the explicit nature of their songs. hip-hop duo Jinusean, who were signed to former Seo Taiji and Boys member Yang Hyun-suk's new label YG Entertainment, also found mainstream success during this period with their songs "Tell Me" and "A-Yo," among others.

-In 2001, then-underground rapper Verbal Jint released his first mini-album, Modern Rhymes, which introduced an innovation to Korean hip hop: rhyming.
-Prior to this, Korean hip hop lacked rhyming because it was seen as too difficult due to the grammatical structure of the Korean language.
+In 2001, then-underground rapper Verbal Jint released his first mini-album, Modern Rhymes, which introduced an innovation to Korean hip-hop: rhyming.
+Before this, Korean hip-hop lacked rhyming because it was seen as too difficult due to the grammatical structure of the Korean language.
 Verbal Jint's method for creating rhymes was widely adopted by other artists.
-Rap duo Garion also made an impact on the underground Korean hip hop community with their 2004 self-titled debut album, notable for being entirely in Korean.
+Rap duo Garion also made an impact on the underground Korean hip-hop community with their 2004 self-titled debut album, notable for being entirely in Korean.

-More Korean hip hop artists experienced mainstream popularity and success in the 2000s and 2010s.
-Dynamic Duo's 2004 album, Taxi Driver, sold over half a million copies, making it the best-selling Korean hip hop album ever at the time.
+More Korean hip-hop artists experienced mainstream popularity and success in the 2000s and 2010s.
+Dynamic Duo's 2004 album, Taxi Driver, sold over half a million copies, making it the best-selling Korean hip-hop album ever at the time.
 Epik High topped music charts in both Korea and Japan in the mid-2000s and reached the #1 spot on the Billboard World Albums Chart with their 2014 album, Shoebox.
 Rap duo Leessang's album, Asura Balbalta, topped Korean charts just one hour after it was released in 2011, with every song from the album simultaneously charting in the top ten on several real-time music charts.